cogtoolslab/compositional-abstractions-tutorial/README.md

 *Architects* were shown the target scenes.
 They had to sent text instructions to the Builder, explaining how to construct the current scene.
 *Builders* could not see the scenes.
 They followed the Architect's instructions by placing blocks in a Building environment.

-In the [first notebook](/notebooks/ca_language.ipynb), we analyze Architects' language to show that it becomes more abstract over time.
-Most saliently, we find the emergence of language referring to larger entities in the scenes, in particular to the three block towers that recurred across scenes:
+Architects and Builders worked together over 4 repetitions of 3 tower pairs, where each pair of tower was taken from the following three:

 <p style="font-size: smaller;  text-align: center;">
   <img width="30%" src="img/task_towers.png" style=""></img> </p>

+This meant that dyads (pairs) gained shared experience constructing the same tower multiple times.
+In the [first notebook](/notebooks/ca_language.ipynb), you will analyze Architects' language to show that it becomes more abstract over repetitions.
+If all goes to plan, you will uncover the emergence of words referring to larger entities in the scenes, in particular to the three block towers that recurred across scenes.

 ## Model

-Our computational model consists of two key steps that both rely on *programmatic representations* of construction procedures.
-Representing procedures as programs enables us to capture the hierarchical structure of the task and the abstractions that emerge in language.

-We first model the learning of part concepts as the acquisition of *program fragments*-- functional substrings of a program that represent subprocedures.
+Our computational model consists of two key steps.
+Both rely on *programmatic representations* of construction procedures.
+Representing procedures as programs allows us to capture the hierarchical structure of the scenes, and model learning of part concepts as the addition of *program fragments* to a library of reusable subroutines.
 Learning these abstractions allows scene programs to be rewritten more concisely.
 In the [second notebook](/notebooks/ca_programs.ipynb), we show how this process can be implemented using a specific program abstraction algorithm.

 The second key component of our model is a Bayesian model of convention formation.
-The crucial idea here is that, although someone may in principle have the representational capacity to communicate in a very concise way, they will only do so if they have a reason to believe that their partner will understand them.
-In the [third notebook](/notebooks/ca_conventions.ipynb), we explore how people may trade-off between conciseness and informativity of their language, by modeling how people form ad-hoc conventions for referring to learned abstractions.
+The crucial idea here is that, even if someone is able to internally represent a scene in a concise way, they will only choose to *communicate* in this concise form if they have reason to believe that their partner will understand them.
+In the [third notebook](/notebooks/ca_conventions.ipynb), we explore how people may trade-off between concision and informativity of their language, by modeling how people form ad-hoc conventions for referring to learned abstractions.

 ## Tutorial